sjames40/SMUG_journal/README.md

 ## Overview

 This repository provides code to reproduce the results from the **SMUG** method for robust MRI reconstruction.
-SMUG systematically integrates **Regularization by Smoothing (RS)** with **MoDL** using a deep unrolled architecture.
+SMUG systematically integrates **Regularization by Smoothing (RS)** with deep unrolled reconstruction architectures.

-The method addresses the instabilities of MoDL by optimizing where to apply randomized smoothing in the unrolled architecture and introduces an unrolling loss to improve training efficiency.
+The method addresses the instabilities of unrolled networks by optimizing where to apply randomized smoothing in the unrolled architecture and introduces an unrolling loss to improve training efficiency.

 ---